wickandbergamot/wickandbergamot/docs/src/developing/programming-model/calling-between-programs.md

     }
 ```

-`invoke()` is built into Safecoin's runtime and is responsible for routing the
+`invoke()` is built into Solana's runtime and is responsible for routing the
 given instruction to the `token` program via the instruction's `program_id`
 field.

 Note that `invoke` requires the caller to pass all the accounts required by the
-instruction being invoked.
-This means that both the executable account (the
+instruction being invoked, except for the executable account (the `program_id`).
-ones that matches the instruction's program id) and the accounts passed to the
-instruction processor.

 Before invoking `pay()`, the runtime must ensure that `acme` didn't modify any
 accounts owned by `token`.
 It does this by applying the runtime's policy to the